The Kolmogorov N-width for linear transport: Exact representation and the influence of the data: Conclusions

 \section{Conclusions}

-We have derived both exact representations as well as sharp bounds for the $N$-width for significant classes of functions used as initial and boundary values for the linear transport problem.
-The influence of the regularity on the decay has been rigorously investigated, namely \rev{$N^{-r}$} for functions in the Sobolev space \rev{$H^{r-\varepsilon}$}.
+We have derived both exact representations as well as sharp bounds \rev{of} the $N$-widths for significant classes of functions \rev{$g$} used as initial and boundary values for the linear transport problem.
+It became clear that \rev{a parametric problem inherits its $N$-width decay by its eigenvalue decay, which equal Fourier coefficients of the data $g$ for the linear transport setting.} The influence of the regularity of $g$ on the decay has been rigorously investigated.
 It became clear that a poor decay of the $N$-width is \emph{only} a question of the smoothness of the solution in terms of the parameter, not of the problem itself.
-In other words, the decay does not necessarily depend on the PDE, but on the data such as initial and boundary values.
-We have also seen that the constant in the decay estimate depends on the slope of the function in a severe manner.
+In other words, the \rev{$N$-width} decay does not necessarily depend on the PDE \rev{alone}, but on the data such as initial and boundary values.
+We have also seen that the constant in the decay estimate depends on the slope of the function in a severe manner. \rev{The numerical experiments have also demonstrated, that small changes of the data that increase regularity, can lead to vastly faster error decays.}

 Our main tool is Fourier analysis and the notion of half-wave symmetric functions.
-This notion allowed us to construct linear spaces which we have shown to be optimal in the sense of Kolmogorov.
+This notion allowed us to construct linear spaces \rev{which are shift-isometric spectral spaces and therefore} optimal in the sense of Kolmogorov.
 Since any function can be written as a sum of even and odd HWS function, we derived a general \emph{upper} estimate for the $N$-width.
-We have investigated both the $L_2(\cP)$-based $N$-width $\delta_N(\rev{\cU_g})$ and the $L_\infty(\cP)$-based (worst case) $N$-width $d_N(\rev{\cU_g})$ and we have proven $\delta_N(\rev{\cU_g})=d_N(\rev{\cU_g})$ for all HWS functions (\rev{Thm.\ \ref{Thm:optimalNwidth}}).
-We conjecture that this upper bound is also asymptotically sharp, but we do not have a proof yet.
-Finally, the presented approach could also be generalized and adapted for other \rev{kinds} of PPDEs.
+We have investigated both the $L_2(\cP)$-based $N$-width $\delta_N(\cU^g)$ and the $L_\infty(\cP)$-based (worst case) $N$-width $d_N(\cU^g)$ and we have proven $\delta_N(\cU^g)=d_N(\cU^g)$ for \rev{shift-isometric spaces}.
+Finally, \rev{some ideas of} the presented approach could also be generalized and adapted for other kinds of PPDEs.